-Even in the before times — when Corona was just a drink and our passports weren’t so dusty — there was still a consistent struggle to keep front and back-office workers efficiently connected and in sync.
+Even in the before times — when Corona was just a drink, and our passports weren’t so dusty — there was still a consistent struggle to keep front and back-office workers efficiently connected and in sync.
 Now with the added ingredient of remote work, that threat looms ever larger.

-But the need for seamless collaboration between corporate knowledge workers and factory floor/warehouse workers is critical in any time and setting.
+But the need for seamless collaboration between corporate knowledge workers and factory floor/warehouse workers is critical at any time and setting.
 To fix this, it’s time manufacturers leverage communication tools across multiple channels.
 What used to be done by a quick walk up or downstairs now must be done with some typing and clicks.

 Workers who may not have been actively involved with CRM or messaging platforms in the past may need to be alerted that this is where the communication is happening.
-Manufacturers ought to exploit the best communication channels in multiple categories: asynchronous (email, SMS, recorded videos), synchronous (video conferencing, phone calls), just-in-time alerts, in-context messaging feeds.
+Manufacturers ought to exploit the best communication channels in multiple categories: asynchronous (email, SMS, recorded videos), synchronous (video conferencing, phone calls), just-in-time alerts, and in-context messaging feeds.

 Take some time to identify multiple channels of communication.
 There’s no shortage of options, so pick the ones best suited to your business and your teams.
 But don’t rely on just one method to keep the conversation going.
 It’s estimated that it takes seven interactions for a message to stick.
-So if you have multiple communication channels involved, you have multiple checks on the process making sure work gets done.
+So if you have multiple communication channels involved, you have multiple checks on the process, making sure work gets done.

 Increase notification automations

 Statusing and updating are critical to keeping projects in motion and customer orders fulfilled.
 The influx of automated alert notifications, however, isn’t necessarily welcome.
-It can be a huge pain when the top right corner of the screen won’t stop flashing or the inbox gets overly crowded.
+It can be a huge pain when the top right corner of the screen doesn’t stop flashing or the inbox gets overly crowded.
 However, with smart, subtle notification automations established through a fully integrated digital system, you can keep business moving without becoming a spam machine to your employees.